 Why measure APOE and MTHFR?

 The APOE gene is a major genetic risk factor for early stage neuro-de-generative disease.
-Studies show that people carrying the E4 allele pair have a higher prevalence of Alzheimer’s disease (at 91%) and much lower mean age of onset (at 68 years of age).
-In comparison, for those carrying E2 pair, the rate is 20% and mean age at onset is 84 years.
+Studies show that people carrying the E4 allele pair have a higher prevalence of Alzheimer’s disease (at 91%) and much lower mean age of onset (at around 68 years of age).
+In comparison, for those carrying E2 pair, studies show the prevalence to be around 20% and mean age at onset approximately 84 years.

 Read our detailed reports on:

 How to check the risk of Alzheimer’s and cardiovascular disease at home?